 A 3D Ring Matrix:__Here is a link to some further developments with cell like reinforcement.

-Too little is known about actual test comparisons between traditional reinforcement, flat spiral loops and individual "O" rings.
+Too little is known about actual comparisons between traditional reinforcement, flat spiral loops and individual "O" rings.
 Rings appear to have interesting test possibilities.
 As a low budget single handed developer, I have very little opportunity to test the many ideas presented in these www pages.
-The testing cannot keep up with my my conceptual exploration.